 In that instant, Harry recognized the fighter.
-Hammer Smith was the handle he went by, but Harry was one of the few who knew his real name was Andre Benoit.
-Benoit hailed from the coastal area at the south end of the kingdom.
+Hammer Smith was the handle he went by, but Harry had come from the coast, and he knew Hammer Smith’s real name was Andre Benoit.
+Benoit was a free-lance Merc who joined the Mercs in the coastal area at the south end of the kingdom.
+He typically took on jobs that didn’t require the services of an entire troop, but he had allies among the Merc Community.
 Hammer Smith was reputed to be in his twenties, but he was already known as a dangerous man.
 It was said that he never drew a weapon unless the man was armed and facing him but if you pushed him, you died.
 Jajson Buttersnake died.

 In the stillness after the weapon fire, Hammer Smith calmly reloaded his weapon, scooped up his coins from the table and quietly walked through the swinging doors.
 Whispers started in his wake.